villhei/elixirtut/elixir_web/app/chapters/10_processes.md

 In practice, especially for debugging purposes, we do not really have to write the `receive` expression every single time.
 The Elixir Kernel also provides the `flush/0` function that reads every message from the mailbox and calls `inspect/2` for each result.

-## Process links with `spawn_link/1`
+## Linked processes with `spawn_link/1`

 The Erlang virtual machine supports a concept called process link.
-A link between the process is a relationship between processes that change the behavior in case of crashes.
+A link between processes is a relationship between processes that changes the default behavior in case of crashes.
 In case of a crash a linked child process will bring down the parent process.
 Also in the case of a parent failure, the link also causes the child processes to die.

-This behavior is a useful property with links, when we take dependencies between processes in to consideration.
+This behavior is a useful property when we take dependencies between processes in to consideration.
 If a process dies, it's a good idea to kill the processes that depend on it rather than resolving the potentially missing dependencies manually.
 An alternative to manual resolving is just to restart the whole process tree or group.
 This is a part of the let-it-die, or fail fast philosophy of both Erlang and Elixir.

 ```elixir
 iex> pid = spawn(fn -> raise "hell" end)